 Local Area Network via an Ethernet cable.

 - Power up RPi with a smartphone micro USB

 power supply (5V and 700 mA or better 1000 mA).

-changes in file /etc/default/keyboard for
+editor to make changes in file /etc/default/keyboard

-selecting your keyboard country model.
-Distributed
+for selecting your keyboard country model.

-model configuration is french AZERTY, whereas US
+Distributed model configuration is US keyboard with

 - Later, keyboard customization for graphic mode (startx